TheDeathlyCow/thedeathlycow.github.io/docs/index.md

 ---

 ### Scorchful
 **Scorchful** is a mod focused on warm-weather survival and mind control.
 It is a warm temperature companion mod to [Frostiful](#frostiful) but came with its own set of unique challenges.
-Warm temperatures are not a common mechanic in video games; and when it is present it is often a very surface level mechanic, such as only requiring to remove heavy armor when in warm areas.
+Hyp**er**thermia is not a common mechanic in video games; and when it is present it is often a very surface level mechanic, such as only requiring players to remove heavy armor when in warm areas.
 So, I set off to design my own **golden mechanic** for handling cooling that would be just as intuitive and useful as making fire is in Frostiful.
 My solution was **soaking**.
 Quite simply: when the player is wet, they will be cooled off.
-Drinking water allows the player to sweat, but going for a swim will work just the same.
+Players can be become wet from simply swimming in rivers or other bodies of water, or by drinking and allowing themselves to **sweat**.
 This intuitive mechanic has made Scorchful an increasingly popular alternative to many other temperature mods that exist for Minecraft today.

 With Scorchful, I also decided to focus on **rendering** effects, such as creating custom post-processing effects for the various temperature effects.
 This challenged me to delve into Minecraft's **rendering pipelines** and **shader programming**.
-The effect is a more dynamic and immersive visual experience for the player with greater "movement" than comparatively simple static images.
+The effect is a more dynamic and immersive visual experience for the player with a greater sense of "movement" than comparatively simple static images.

 **Technologies used**: Java 21, IntelliJ, Gradle, Git, Photoshop (for textures), Blockbench (for 3D Models and animations), Audacity, Fabric Mod Loader, OpenGL shader language (GLSL)